maxsitt/insect-detect-docs/docs/hardware/buildinstructions_mounting.md

 ![Flower platform pipe clamp connected](assets/images/flower_platform_frame_pipeclamp.jpg){ width="600" }

-You can now mount the platform on any standard wooden or steel post!
+You can now mount the platform on any standard wooden or steel post.
 Tighten the screws after you checked the correct position with the [`cam_preview.py`](../software/programming.md#oak-camera-preview){target=_blank} script.
 If possible, slightly tilt the post and camera trap system forwards, that rainwater can run off the platform.